leah-handel/Citi-Bike-Ridership-Trends/README.md

 This repo holds the data cleaning and .twbx files for a tableau workbook visualizing trends in citibike ridership over the last three years.
 The visualizations can also be found on [Tableau Public](https://public.tableau.com/profile/leah.handel#!/vizhome/citibikehomework_16203261577640/Story1?publish=yes).

+Done for week 20 homework for the Northwestern Data Science and Visualization Bootcamp.

 ## Technologies

 * Data Cleaning & Geocoding: Python/Pandas in Jupyter Notebook